HOW TO GROW & CARE FOR DIANTHUS FLOWERS IN YOUR GARDEN

 Height/Spread:

-Depending on the variety, height can reach anywhere from 4 to 36 inches tall.
-How much is spreads also depends on the variety, ranging anywhere from 4 to 24 inches wide.
+Depending on variety, dianthus can grow from 4 to 36 inches tall and 4 to 24 inches wide.

 Exposure: